5.1 Wound Classification & Staging

 Stage 1IntactNon-blanchable erythemaWarm, painful red area over a bony prominence that does not blanch when pressed

-Stage 2BrokenPartial-thickness dermal lossShallow open wound or intact serum-filled blister; pink-red base, no slough
+Stage 2BrokenPartial-thickness dermal lossShallow open ulcer or intact serum-filled blister; pink-red moist base, no slough

-Stage 3BrokenFull-thickness skin lossSubcutaneous fat visible; possible slough, undermining, or tunneling; no exposed muscle or bone
+Stage 3BrokenFull-thickness skin lossSubcutaneous fat visible; possible slough, undermining, tunneling; no exposed muscle or bone

 Stage 4BrokenFull-thickness with exposed structureVisible muscle, tendon, ligament, cartilage, or bone; often slough or eschar at edges

-Deep Tissue Injury (DTI)Intact or blisteredSuspected deep damagePersistent maroon, purple, or blood-filled blister over a bony prominence
+Deep Tissue Pressure Injury (DTPI)Intact or non-intactSuspected deep damagePersistent non-blanchable deep red, maroon, or purple discoloration, or a blood-filled blister, over a bony prominence

 Wagner Classification For Diabetic Foot Ulcers

-When a stem mentions a person with diabetes and a plantar or toe lesion, expect Wagner.
+When a stem mentions a person with diabetes and a plantar or toe lesion, expect Wagner grading rather than NPIAP staging.

 • Grade 0 — Intact skin on a high-risk foot (callus, deformity, prior ulcer)